Isabella Bicalho Frazeto

 Quantification and modeling of embryonic lymph node organogenesis at the single cell scale

-Team: Léo Guignard (LIS) - Serge Van de Pavert (CIML)
+Team: Léo Guignard (IBDM) - Serge Van de Pavert (CIML)

 October 2020 - present | CENTURI PhD student